rocky-linux/documentation/docs/gemstones/markdown-demo-v2.md

 And you could need an admonition:

+### Admonitions

+Admonitions, also known as call-outs, are an excellent choice for including side content without significantly interrupting the document flow.
+Material for MkDocs provides several different types of admonitions and allows for the inclusion and nesting of arbitrary content.

 !!!
 TIP

     Pencils and staplers are really old-school.

+#### Usage

+Admonitions follow a simple syntax: a block starts with `!!!`, followed by a single keyword used as a type qualifier.
+The content of the block follows on the next line, indented by four spaces:

+!!! note

+    Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Nulla et euismod nulla.
+Curabitur feugiat, tortor non consequat finibus, justo purus auctor massa, nec semper lorem quam in massa.

+#### Changing the title

+By default, the title will equal the type qualifier in titlecase.
+However, it can be changed by adding a quoted string containing valid Markdown (including links, formatting, ...) after the type qualifier:

+!!! note "Phasellus posuere in sem ut cursus"

+    Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Nulla et euismod nulla.
+Curabitur feugiat, tortor non consequat finibus, justo purus auctor massa, nec semper lorem quam in massa.

 More times than not, when a command has multiple options, or you need to list specifics, you might want to use a table to identify things: